 This alone was an exciting and yet scary moment!

-There was so much sand buried in our hair.
+We had so much fun in the sea, making us leave with more than we went with; the extra thing being lots of beach sand!There was so much sand buried in our hair.
 Getting the sand out was an extremely difficult task.
 I had already tried shaking it off, lightly hitting it off with a towel, and even unraveling my braids.
 I still had sand in my hair.
 I realized this was a problem that most naturals experienced and no one around me had any idea as to what I was supposed to do so I decided that by researching and writing an article on the topic, I can actually help naturals that always encounter this problem.

 The first thing I realized is to avoid getting the sand in your hair.
 My hair was in braids so it actually minimized the sand that came into contact with my hair.
 It's always advisable to have your hair in braids, twists, or a puff.
 You can also wear a hat.
 If you prefer to sunbathe, it's best to carry an extra towel to lie on and not use it to dry up when you want to swim.
 You can also avoid putting your hair in the water close to shore since that's where the sand is more easily stirred up.